geconf/OpenManX-RobotControl/README.md

-# OpenManipulatorX_ROS2
+# OpenManipulatorX-ROS2
-ROS2 Humble packages to control Open Manipulator X
+Final Project for WPI's RBE500-Foundations of Robotics.
+We built ROS2 Humble packages to control the forward, inverse, and velocity kinematics of the Open Manipulator X. A PD position controller was implemented to handle joint values.

 ## Build
 Copy the contents of the entire repository into the src/ directory of a new ROS2 workspace.